 - Here’s what I want you to do with it … document what you are realizing.
 This is how you will find your way through the madness.

 Since everybody wants to do the best thing, they comply, after all, who wouldn’t want to do the best thing?
-The best thing in the moment may not be the right thing in the long run and why so many, so-called best things turn out to be not so good.
+The best thing in the moment may not be the right thing in the long run.
+So why do so many, so-called best things turn out to be not so good?

 What causes people to believe someone of authority who tells you it’s really the best thing for you?

-The question you should ask yourself is – the best thing for who? … you? your family? your country?
-Or is it the best thing for someone else, like the people or corporations who are promoting it?
+The question you should ask yourself is – the best thing for who? … for you? your family? your country?
+Or is it the best thing for someone else, those who are promoting it?
 It’s like getting caught in a web of manipulation that is constantly being woven around you.
 Once you get caught up in the web it pulls you in little by little.
 It’s like the frog in the pot syndrome, you slowly get used to the heat, but now the heat is getting turned up.

 Once they sell you on the first best thing it becomes easier to get you to comply with the next best thing, which has less and less appeal.
 Soon, a string of so-called “best things” becomes a rope around your neck.
 Once you find yourself in this situation it’s difficult to get out.
 How you stop this from happening is with this simple response, Tell them, “I’ll think about it and let you know.”
 That’s not the response the person who is promoting their “best thing” wants to hear you say.